 I haven’t tried this trick myself, but a lot of people in my online backpacking group swear by it.
 Emergency blankets don’t have much of an R-value but they do work by reflecting heat back at you so less is lost.

-It might not give you much warmth, but it weighs less than an extra sleeping pad!
+It might not give you much warmth, but it weighs and costs less than an extra sleeping pad!

 If you are cold while camping, then you probably need a sleeping bag which is better rated for the cold.
 A new sleeping bag can be expensive though.
-Instead, just buy a sleeping bag liner.
+If you don’t feel like buying a new sleeping bag, consider a sleeping bag liner instead.
 A good sleeping bag liner can add 10+ degrees of rating to your bag.